Cinderella: Summary

-The next morning, the prince goes to Aschenputtel's house and tries the slipper on the eldest stepsister.
+The next morning, the prince goes to Aschenputtel's house and tries the slipper on the elder stepsister.
 Since she will have no more need to go on foot when she will be queen, the sister was advised by her mother to cut off her toes to fit the slipper.
 While riding with the stepsister, the two magic doves from heaven tell the prince that blood drips from her foot.
 Appalled by her treachery, he goes back again and tries the slipper on the other stepsister.
 She cut off part of her heel to get her foot in the slipper, and again the prince is fooled.
 While riding with her to the king's castle, the doves alert him again about the blood on her foot.
 He comes back to inquire about another girl.
 The gentleman tells him that his dead wife left a "dirty little Cinderella" in the house, omitting to mention that she is his own daughter, and that she is too filthy to be seen, but the prince asks him to let her try on the slipper.
 Aschenputtel appears after washing clean her face and hands, and when she puts on the slipper, which fitted her like a glove, the prince recognizes her as the stranger with whom he has danced at the festival, even before trying it.
-To the horror of the stepmother and the two limping sisters, their merely servant-girl had won without any subterfuge.
+To the horror of the stepmother and the two limping sisters, their mere servant-girl had won without any subterfuge.
 The prince put Aschenputtel before him on his horse and rode off to the palace.
 While passing the hazel tree the two magic doves from heaven declare Aschenputtel as the true bride of the prince, and remained on her shoulders, one on the left and the other on the right.

-In a coda added in the second edition of 1819, during Aschenputtel's royal wedding, the false stepsisters had hoped to worm their way into her favour as the future queen, but this time they don't escape their princess' silent rage, which she kept to herself until that day.
-As she walks down the aisle with her stepsisters as her bridesmaids, Aschenputtel's doves fly off her shoulders and strike the two stepsisters' eyes, one in the left and the other in the right.
+In a coda added in the second edition of 1819, during Aschenputtel's royal wedding, the stepsisters had hoped to worm their way into her favour as the future queen.
+As she walks down the aisle with her stepsisters as her bridesmaids, Aschenputtel's doves strike the two stepsisters' eyes, one in the left and the other in the right.
 It is their last chance of redemption, but since they are desperate to win the new princess' affections, they don't give up and go through the ceremony, so when the wedding comes to an end, and Aschenputtel and her beloved prince march out of the church, her doves fly again, promptly striking the remaining eyes of the two evil stepsisters blind, a truly awful comeuppance they have to endure.
-Then, finally free from abuse and enslavement, Aschenputtel leaves her family forever to be a princess with her prince, while the stepsisters live their lives in blinding, as her father and stepmother are in disgrace.